gnif/LookingGlass/doc/build.rst

 You can fetch these dependencies with the following command:

-``apt-get install binutils-dev cmake fonts-freefont-ttf libfontconfig1-dev libegl-dev libspice-protocol-dev nettle-dev libx11-dev libxi-dev libxinerama-dev libxss-dev libwayland-dev wayland-protocols``
+``apt-get install binutils-dev cmake fonts-freefont-ttf libfontconfig1-dev libegl-dev libspice-protocol-dev nettle-dev libx11-dev libxcursor-dev libxi-dev libxinerama-dev libxpresent-dev libxss-dev libwayland-dev wayland-protocols``

 You may omit some dependencies, if you disable the feature which requires them when running :ref:`cmake <client_building>`.